KristofferC/TimerOutputs.jl/README.md

 end
 ```

-Printing `to` now gives a formatted table showing the number of calls, the total time spent in each section, and the percentage of the time spent in each section since `to` was created as well as the percentage of the total time timed:
+Printing `to` now gives a formatted table showing the number of calls, the total time spent in each section, and the percentage of the time spent in each section since `to` was created as well as the percentage of the total time timed.
+Similar information is given for allocations:

 ```
  ═════════════════════════════════════════════════════════════════════════════